geoserver/geoserver/doc/en/user/source/installation/linux/index.rst

 Linux
 =====

-.. warning:: Under construction

-GeoServer requires Java to be installed on your system.
-Oracle Java SE 6 or newer is strongly recommended.
-(As of GeoServer 2.2.x, Oracle JRE 5 is no longer supported.)
-A Java Development Kit (JDK) is not required to run GeoServer.
-For more information about Java and GeoServer, please see the section on :ref:`production_java`.
+GeoServer requires a *Java 7* runtime to be installed on your system.
+For more information about Java and GeoServer please see the section on :ref:`production_java`.

 The most common way to install GeoServer is using the OS-independent binary.
 This version is a GeoServer web application (webapp) bundled inside `Jetty <http://www.mortbay.org/jetty/>`_, a lightweight servlet container system.
 It has the advantages of working very similarly across all operating systems plus being very simple to set up.